ekazakov/dumpjs/README.md

 # dumpjs

-Serialize and deserialize any JS objects to JSON.

 Sometimes you need serialize your objects to JSON and deserialize them back again.
 But JSON stringify/parse is not enough, because you need support circular links and restore custom object.